Remedies

 Duration: varies

-Capsule plays with compression—of substance, space, and self.
-Blue and red latex-gloved performers mirror the assembly line's geometric order, but with a quiet defiance.
-Their movements, though systematic, retain a softness, a subtle improvisation that returns humanity to mechanical rhythm.
-In this piece, labor is both playful and precise, caught between containment and release.
+Capsule plays with compression of substance, space, and self.
+Blue and red latex-gloved performers mirror the assembly line's geometric order with a defiance.
+Their movements, though systematic, retain a softness, here labor is both precise and playful.